samvera/samvera.github.io/pages/samvera/manager_guide/hyrax_2.0/admin-sets-2.0.md

 - Comment only - this action should be chosen if there is a person in your workflow who needs to review, but not publish, the submission.
 - Click “Submit.”

+Note: Users given the "Manager" role on an admin set will always see the Review and Approval window, regardless of the status of the work.
+This is a feature meant to allow admin set managers to always have the option of requesting changes to a file or re-entering the workflow as needed.

 Notifications help reviewers and depositors know when an action is required.
 Notifications can be accessed from any page by clicking the “bell” icon at the top right of the page.